Cat and Dog Vaccinations

 Vaccines are important for keeping dogs and cats protected from disease.
-Our vaccinations are administered on an individual basis, determined by the needs and lifestyle of each pet.
+Our cat and dog vaccinations are administered on an individual basis, determined by the needs and lifestyle of each pet.
 At Green’s Creek Veterinary Hospital, we offer a range of vaccines to keep pets in Dublin and surrounding areas healthy and protected.
 Visit with us to discuss your pet’s individual vaccine plan today!

 Core Cat Vaccines

 Some diseases are considered such a threat to pets and the population at large, that they are classified as core and are administered to all of our patients:

 - FVRCP: Covers Rhinotracheitis, Calici, Panleukopenia, and is given at 6 and 9 weeks.

 - Rabies: The feline rabies vaccine is first given between 8 to 12 weeks old and readministered every year.

 - FeLuk (feline leukemia) for kittens: Due to the risk leukemia poses to kittens, this is a core vaccine.

 Noncore Cat Vaccines